 RELATED: What Does Ketamine Feel Like?

 So, How Does Ketamine Infusion Actually Work?

 Researchers aren’t yet entirely sure how ketamine works.
 It behaves like an antidepressant in the way that it helps manage severe depression, especially in situations when other treatments fail.
-Some researchers even believe that it actually works through an entirely different mechanism than antidepressant medications, therefore explaining its efficacy.
+But it is a verified fact throughout clinical literature that ketamine works through an entirely different mechanism than antidepressant medications, therefore explaining its efficacy.

 Ketamine reduces signals that trigger inflammation, which often aligns with mood disorders such as depression and anxiety.
 It also appears ketamine effects the communication across specific areas within the brain, targeting specific receptors.

 Ketamine IV infusion targets the NMDA receptors in the brain and it binds to them, increasing the amount of a neurotransmitter glutamate in the space between neurons.
 Glutamate then activates the connections in a different receptor called the AMPA receptor.
 Working in unison, these NMDA and activated AMPA receptors release additional molecules that help neurons communicate along new pathways.
 This complex process is synaptogenesis, and it affects mood, cognition, and thought patterns.